vertigo-dk/BlackLED/README.md

 # BlackLED  - Tree.0 edition
-Software for the BlackLED controller -> branch for the Panama Night club
+Software for the BlackLED controller -> branch for [Tree.0](http://tree0.datavis.dk/)

 ## Introduction
 Code for the Teensy 3.1/3.2 running the BlackLED controller.
 Compatible with Arduino IDE.